 But if you are trying to get a holistic view of how your app is behaving on a database, nothing beats an Automatic Workload Repository report or AWR report.

-Traditionally database deployments have been designed and provision for the peak possible workload.
+Traditionally database deployments have been designed and provisioned for the peak possible workload.
 And in reality, a substantial margin of safety was also provisioned on top of that in order to make sure the system could cope with any unforeseen demands.